toolsforteachers/slate/source/index.md

 This endpoint retrieves the objectives of a specific pedagogy.

-It should be noted that a pedagogy has the following hierarchical attributes.
+It should be noted that a pedagogy has the following hierarchical attributes:

 1. Learning attribute (e.g. *Collaboration and leadership*)
 2. Learning skill (if defined, e.g. *I can engage positively with others*)